 Of course, it helps.
 Personally experiencing what the children are going through helps me understand them better.
 I had the necessities and frustrations they have.
-I know they may feel angry, sad, disappointed, or even having the feeling of not being enough.
+I know they may feel angry, sad, disappointed, or even have the feeling of not being enough.
 With this experience, I can make them feel understood through empathy.
 It’ll help the child feel secure to express his feelings and internal difficulties.

 They will struggle a lot and maybe suffer.
 Changes are difficult for everyone, personality and coping strategies will determine if the child will suffer or not.
 It won’t be easy for them, especially if they don’t know the language.
 They can fall behind educationally because educational programs differ in each country.
 There will be subjects and lessons they will not know and will need to study from the beginning.
 Sometimes an extra personal effort will be necessary for them to succeed.
 Studying pressure may affect them and increase their levels of distress.

 A difficult phase may be a natural reaction.
 Nowadays we are getting a lot of information about emotional intelligence and know-how to pursue happiness.
 “Negative” feelings are prohibited in our society and we need to eliminate them as fast as we can.
 The problem with all this information is that negative feelings are as natural and necessary in our lives, as happiness.
 Feelings are just feelings.
 What’s happening, actually, is that when a child gets mad, sad, energetic, we tend to try and change immediately that feeling to a “positive” one.
 We, as adults, do the same thing.
 And we interpret this behaviour as unusual.
 It’s normal that kids feel frustrated, sad, angry, etc.

 When they are going through a difficult phase the behavioural problem is present in the most trustful and supportive environment.
 What I recommend to parents is to talk to their child and try to understand and support what’s going on with them.
 Maybe they just had a bad day at school.
 Their behaviour can be caused by something in particular.